DNA: Proximal Policy Optimization with a Dual Network Architecture: Abstract

 \section{Abstract}

 This paper explores the problem of simultaneously learning a value function and policy in deep actor-critic reinforcement learning models.
-We find that the common practice of learning these functions jointly is sub-optimal, due to an order-of-magnitude difference in noise levels between these two tasks.
+We find that the common practice of learning these functions jointly is sub-optimal due to an order-of-magnitude difference in noise levels between the two tasks.
 Instead, we show that learning these tasks independently, but with a constrained distillation phase, significantly improves performance.
-Furthermore, we find that the policy gradient noise levels can be decreased by using a lower \textit{variance} return estimate.
-Whereas, the value learning noise level decreases with a lower \textit{bias} estimate.
+Furthermore, we find that policy gradient noise levels decrease when using a lower \textit{variance} return estimate.
+Whereas, value learning noise level decreases with a lower \textit{bias} estimate.
 Together these insights inform an extension to Proximal Policy Optimization we call \textit{Dual Network Architecture} (DNA), which significantly outperforms its predecessor.
 DNA also exceeds the performance of the popular Rainbow DQN algorithm on four of the five environments tested, even under more difficult stochastic control settings.